spaceships/garbled-circuits/README.md

 Haskell EDSL for secure two-party computation via garbled circuits.

-Garbled circuits are a way for two parties to find the output of a function without leaking their input to each other.
-Garbled circuits work on any function that can be expressed as a boolean circuit.
-It works by encrypting the output of each gate with the correct input.
-Then only the correct output of the function is recoverable.
+Two parties can make a garbled circuit to find the output of a function without learning each other's input.
+The function can be any function if it can be expressed as a boolean circuit.
+Each gate of the circuit encrypts its output by using its input as keys.
+Since a party can only know a gate's output if it has the right input, only the correct output is recoverable.

 Usage
 -----